OpenDocCN/dsai-notes-pt2-zh/docs/scipycon-2018/SciPy 2018视频专辑 - P1：SciPy 2018视频专辑 (P1. Binder 2.0 - Next Generation of Reproducible Scientific Envi - GalileoHua - BV1TE411n7Ny.md

-# SciPy 2018视频专辑 - P1：SciPy 2018视频专辑 (P1.
+# P1：SciPy 2018视频专辑 (P1.
 Binder 2.0 - Next Generation of Reproducible Scientific Envi - GalileoHua - BV1TE411n7Ny

  My name is Chris Olgraf。 I'm a fellow at the Berkeley Institute for Data Science。